 OxfordAQA: The vast majority of exams went ahead in May / June 2022, but exams in Shanghai and some other locations in China were cancelled.

 Pearson: Exams went ahead in May / June 2022, with the exception of Shanghai and some other Chinese cities, where they were cancelled.

 English language tests

-One of the other principal challenges faced by students and admitting universities alike, will be access to Secure English Language Tests for visa purposes, as individuals are required to have attended an approved test centre.
+One of the other principal challenges faced by students and admitting universities alike, has been access to Secure English Language Tests for visa purposes, as individuals are required to have attended an approved test centre.

-Some SELT test providers are maintaining a list of current test centre closures.
+The vast majority of test centres globally are now open.
 You can find out the latest through the dedicated COVID-19 pages on their websites:

 Other English language test providers are also maintaining updates on their websites:

 Further information on the resources available from Ecctis to support our member organisations and diverse stakeholders across the globe can be found here.

 Very informative and concise.
 Thank you.

 Really useful intel.
 Would be helpful if flags were added to indicate where the most recent updates have been made.